-Wash the brush in Zest-it, either Brush Cleaner or Solvent, to remove all of the paint from the bristles and ferrule area.
+Wash the brush in Zest-it, either Oil Paint Dilutant and Brush Cleaner or Solvent (Citrus Free), to remove all of the paint from the bristles and ferrule area.
 Press the bristles against the side of the container to release the paint.
 Repeat as necessary.
 Having cleaned the brush.
 Dry on kitchen towel.

 A wash pot with a cleaning screen, is an easy way to thoroughly clean your brushes.
 Some pigments stain the bristle, this will not harm the brush.

 To further protect your smaller brushes, it's a good idea to give them an extra cleaning 'treat'.